CIDFriendsCentral/CIDFriendsCentral.github.io/content/CNC/2D Cutting/Path/_index.md

 +++
 ---

-Once you have your vector file, we will create cut paths for the file
+Once you have your vector file, we will create cut paths for the file.

 Once you have the vectors, you need to turn them into toolpaths in order for the shopbot to be able to cut them.